christian-fei/elixir-playground/notes/getting-started/basic-types.md

 This leads us to the conclusion that data types in Elixir are immutable, which means that your effectively cannot modify state, without creating a copy of it.

+# Lists or tuples?

+Lists are stored as linked lists in memory, so counting and appending is a linear operation on the data structure.

+Tuples are stored as a whole in memory, so access is fast but modification requires a copy in memory.

+These characteristics determine their use in Elixir/Erlang code.
+A common use case for tuples is to return extra information from a function.